maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 The ``libicd-network-ofono`` package (for mobile data) has seen a lot of improvements, see `all the commits from September
 18th <https://github.com/maemo-leste/libicd-network-ofono/commits/master>`_
-- makng it now a quite usable plugin.
+- making it now a quite usable plugin.

 DHCP for mobile data has been fixed now (see `libicd-network-ipv4 PR #4
 <https://github.com/maemo-leste/libicd-network-ipv4/pull/4>`_, and one of the